nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 		- Current period:
 			* 1st sub-stake = 400 tokens for 10 periods
 			* 2nd sub-stake = 100 tokens locked starting from the next period and locked for 5 periods
-		- Next period, winding down is disabled:
+		- Next period, if winding down is disabled:
 			* 1st sub-stake = 400 tokens for 10 periods
 			* 2nd sub-stake = 100 tokens locked starting from the current period and locked for 5 future periods
-		- Next period, winding down is enabled:
+		- Next period, if winding down is enabled:
 			* 1st sub-stake = 400 tokens for 9 periods
 			* 2nd sub-stake = 100 tokens locked starting from the current period and locked for 4 future periods